 Candidate meets the minimum requirements as advertised and graduated from an accredited four-year college or university with a minimum bachelor’s degree (any discipline).

-Candidate meets the minimum requirements as advertised and a minimum of three years of active military service, an honorable discharge and must provide a DD Form 214.
+Candidate meets the minimum requirements as advertised and a minimum of three (3) years of active military service, an honorable discharge and must provide a DD Form 214, or at least six (6) years of service in the Reserve Components of the United States Armed Forces and received an honorable discharge if applicable and must provide DD Form 214 or discharge orders as applicable.

 Candidate meets the minimum requirements as advertised and a minimum of two years of full-time experience as a certified law enforcement officer in the state of Virginia, holding current DCJS certification.
 Full-time experience is measured from the date of initial appointment with the respective law enforcement employer(s).
 The candidate must receive favorable reference(s) from current or previous law enforcement employer(s).